I-Atlas/sol/README.md

 * To start the bot just run `python main.py`.

 ## Prefix
-Default prefix is `!`.
-Enter `!help` to view the list of available commands.
+Default prefix is `>`.
+Enter `>help` to view the list of available commands.
 That list is dynamically updated.

 ## Requirements
 * ***Python 3.8^***